 Making an appointment might be an easy task but postponing or changing it is more challenging.
-This handout teaches basic phrases used when changing an appointment by telephone.
-The language used is common in business English.
-However, this handout can easily be changed for use in more casual situations.
+This handout teaches useful expressions that can be used when changing an appointment by telephone.
+The language used is common in business English although it can easily be changed for use in more casual situations.
 Try talking about a party or date instead of an appointment.

 We use CEFR